 Grace Bagwell Adams

 Dr. Grace Bagwell Adams is an assistant professor of health policy in the Department of Health Policy and Management in the College of Public Health.
-After majoring in History and Political Science at Converse College, Dr. Bagwell Adams earned her Master of Public Administration and PhD in Public Policy at UGA.
+After majoring in History and Political Science at Converse College, Dr. Bagwell Adams earned her Master of Public Administration and PhD in Public Policy.
 Her expertise is in public policy analysis and program evaluation, and all of her work has the common thread of examining how to mitigate vulnerability.
 Her current projects include work on the SNAP (food stamp) program, the opioid epidemic, and serving as principal investigator for the Athens Wellbeing Project.
+In her talk, Dr. Grace Bagwell Adams invites us to use a strength-based approach to overcome barriers to reach community well-being.

 Jeffrey Berejikian

-Dr. Jeffrey D. Berejikian is a Josiah Meigs Distinguished Teaching Professor in the School of Public and International Affairs and senior fellow at the Center for International Trade and Security.
+Dr. Jeffrey Berejikian is a Josiah Meigs Distinguished Teaching Professor in the School of Public and International Affairs and senior fellow at the Center for International Trade and Security.
 His research on cognitive science and foreign policy appears in the top journals in the discipline of political science.
-Dr. Berejikian has provided policy briefings to multiple U.S. government agencies—including the offices for the Secretary of Defense, Joint Chiefs and the Executive Branch—demonstrating how the insights of cognitive science can inform American conventional, nuclear, and cyber deterrence policies.
+Dr. Berejikian has provided policy briefings to multiple US government agencies—including the offices for the Secretary of Defense, Joint Chiefs and the Executive Branch—demonstrating how the insights of cognitive science can inform American conventional, nuclear, and cyber deterrence policies.
 In the classroom, Dr. Berejikian uses video games and simulation to teach international politics and foreign policy.
+In this talk, Dr. Berejikian explores how our political participation can reset the “Doomsday Clock” and tackle the monster that is nuclear weaponry.

 Evan White

 Dr. Evan White is an assistant research scientist in the New Materials Institute, where he focuses on translating innovative technologies from the laboratory to commercial viability and application.
 He also works closely with industry partners to aid and advance specialized product development.
-Dr. White earned his PhD in Chemistry from UGA in 2014, and in 2015 he started a joint postdoctoral appointment between UGA and Molecular Therapeutics, LLC as a biochemical engineer focusing on the development of antimicrobial products.
-Dr. White has published nine papers in high impact journals in his research tenure in Athens.
+Dr. White earned his PhD in Chemistry in 2014, and in 2015 he started a joint postdoctoral appointment between UGA and Molecular Therapeutics, LLC as a biochemical engineer focusing on the development of antimicrobial products.
+Dr. White has published nine papers in high impact journals in his research tenure.
+In his talk, Dr. White discusses existing and emerging solutions to our global plastic waste addiction.

 Ansley Booker

-Ansley Booker is the Interim Director for the Mercer University Educational Opportunity Center (TRiO Programs).
-After earning her master’s from UGA’s College of Pharmacy, she later went on to earn her PhD with Mercer University’s Higher Education Leadership program.
-Recently, Booker successfully defended her dissertation on African American women who have obtained STEM graduate degrees.
+Dr. Ansley Booker is the Interim Director for the Mercer University Educational Opportunity Center (TRiO Programs).
+After earning a Master of Science from UGA’s College of Pharmacy, she later went on to earn her PhD with Mercer University’s Higher Education Leadership program.
+Recently, Dr. Booker successfully defended her dissertation on African American women who have obtained STEM graduate degrees.
 She has received Georgia Southern University’s 40 Under 40 alumni award as well as the STAR Award from Mercer University’s Student Affairs Division.
-Booker is also a proud member of the University of Georgia’s Black Alumni Leadership Council, and she was recently featured by Georgia Daze; both programs encourage talented, historically underrepresented students to enroll at the University of Georgia.
+Dr. Booker is also a proud member of the UGA’s Black Alumni Leadership Council, and she was recently featured by Georgia Daze; both programs encourage talented, historically underrepresented students to enroll at UGA.
+In her talk, Dr. Booker challenges society, academia, and families to believe that STEM is not only accessible but achievable for all.

 Malcolm Mitchell

 Malcolm Mitchell is a former University of Georgia football player and one of the top ten all-time receivers.
-After earning his bachelor’s in Communication Studies in 2015, Mitchell was drafted by the New England Patriots and went on to become a Super Bowl Champion as a wide receiver.
-Among Mitchell’s numerous awards and accomplishments both on and off the field, he considers discovering a love of reading one of his greatest achievements.
+After earning his bachelor’s in Communication Studies in 2015, Malcolm was drafted by the New England Patriots and went on to become a Super Bowl Champion as a wide receiver.
+Among his numerous awards and accomplishments both on and off the field, he considers discovering a love of reading one of his greatest achievements.
 Initially, reading was a challenge; however, through perseverance, books became an avenue for expanding his curiosity, creativity, and learning.
-Mitchell has authored and published a children’s book, The Magician’s Hat, created a youth literacy initiative called Read with Malcolm, and established the Share the Magic Foundation to transform children’s lives through literacy.
+Malcolm has authored and published a children’s book, The Magician’s Hat, created a youth literacy initiative called Read with Malcolm, and established the Share the Magic Foundation to transform children’s lives through literacy.
+In this talk, he shares his challenges with football and literacy to explore a new perspective on adversity.

 Laura Whitaker

 Laura Whitaker is the executive director of Extra Special People, a Watkinsville-based nonprofit that runs year-round programs and summer camps for more than 400 individuals of all abilities and their families in the Northeast Georgia area.
-She began as a volunteer at ESP in 2003, and when the founder tragically passed in 2006, Whitaker was chosen to be the executive director at just 19 years old.
-Whitaker earned her bachelor’s in Collaborative Special Education and her master’s in Adapted Curriculum Classic Autism at the University of Georgia, and she has received many honors for her leadership, including the Atlanta Business Chronicle’s 40 Under 40, Georgia Trend’s 40 Under 40, UGA 40 Under 40, Bulldog 100, and Leadership Georgia.
+She began as a volunteer at ESP in 2003, and when the founder tragically passed in 2006, Laura was chosen to be the executive director at just 19 years old.
+She earned her bachelor’s in Collaborative Special Education and her master’s in Adapted Curriculum Classic Autism, and she has received many honors for her leadership, including the Atlanta Business Chronicle’s 40 Under 40, Georgia Trend’s 40 Under 40, UGA 40 Under 40, Bulldog 100, and Leadership Georgia.
+In this talk, Laura encourages us to view difference as ability, not disability.

 Cat Hendrick

 Cat Hendrick is a third-year undergraduate majoring in Journalism with a certificate in Sports Media and pursuing a career in sports broadcasting.
-Hendrick serves as the president of UGA’s chapter of the Association for Women in Sports Media.
-She has helped produce two shows for ESPN and was chosen by the United States Olympic Committee to travel to South Korea to cover the 2018 Winter Olympics for TeamUSA.org.
+Cat serves as the president of UGA’s chapter of the Association for Women in Sports Media.
+She has helped produce two shows for ESPN and was chosen by the United States Olympic Committee to travel to South Korea to cover the 2018 Winter Olympics for TeamUSA.com.
+In her talk, Cat explores the common psychological phenomenon known as imposter syndrome and challenges others to root their identity not in their career, but in their calling.

 Jitendra Pant